FormidableLabs/react-native-app-auth/README.md

 pod init
 ```

-Add the AppAuth pod to your `.podfile`
+Add the AppAuth pod to your `Podfile`
 ```
 target '<appName>' do
   pod 'AppAuth'